 Powers of Attorney

-As the New Year looms, many folks include among their resolutions creating or updating their estate plans.
+With the New Year upon, consider as one of your resolutions creating or updating your estate plan.
 What is often not appreciated are the number of issues that should be considered and addressed in one's estate plan.
 It’s important to take time to handle these issues so that you’re protected throughout your lifetime as well as after you die.
 Many people don’t take the time to fully think about their individual estate planning needs.
-Take a look at the information below to better … [Read more...] about New Year Resolution: Review Your Estate Plan (part 1 of 2)
+Take a look at the information below to better understand … [Read more...] about New Year Resolution: Review Your Estate Plan (part 1 of 2)